juanbrujo/OpenFrontWorkflow/README.md

 ![image](https://dl.dropboxusercontent.com/u/3522/OpenFrontWorkflow.png)

-There are 2 apps but each one work by itself.
+There's 2 *apps* but each one work by itself.

 ###OpenFrontWorkflow-App.app
 **Description**: When launched, asks for the location of the project you want to launch.
 Then browsed, opens your proyect ready to work: